UP: 8 killed as double-decker buses collide on Purvanchal Expressway | Business

 The dead have been identified as Siddh Narayan Jha (75) of Phulparas, Shivdhari Sadam (42) of Madhubani, Om Prakash Rai (33) of Samastipur, Sapna Devi (33) Sitamarhi, Subodh (24) of Madhubani, Kamlesh Kumar (23) of Sitamarhi, Samsuddin (17) of Madhubani, and Aditya Kumar (12) of Sitamarhi.

-Chief Minister Yogi Adityanath too expressed grief over the loss of lives and directed officials to insure adequate treatment of the injured.
+Chief Minister Yogi Adityanath too expressed grief over the loss of lives and directed officials to ensure adequate treatment of the injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)